Parametric search: Sequential test algorithm

 In the most basic form of the parametric search technique, both the test algorithm and the decision algorithms are sequential (non-parallel) algorithms, possibly the same algorithm as each other.
 The technique simulates the test algorithm step by step, as it would run when given the (unknown) optimal solution value as its parameter $X$.
 Whenever the simulation reaches a step in which the test algorithm compares its parameter $X$ to some other number $Y$, it cannot perform this step by doing a numerical comparison, as it does not know what $X$ is.
 Instead, it calls the decision algorithm with parameter $Y$, and uses the result of the decision algorithm to determine the output of the comparison.
 In this way, the time for the simulation ends up equalling the product of the times for the test and decision algorithms.
 Because the test algorithm is assumed to behave discontinuously at the optimal solution value, it cannot be simulated accurately unless one of the parameter values $Y$ passed to the decision algorithm is actually equal to the optimal solution value.
 When this happens, the decision algorithm can detect the equality and save the optimal solution value for later output.

 If the test algorithm needs to know the sign of a polynomial in $X$, this can again be simulated by passing the roots of the polynomial to the decision algorithm in order to determine whether the unknown solution value is one of these roots, or, if not, which two roots it lies between.

-An example considered both by Megiddo (1983) and van Oostrum & Veltkamp (2002) concerns a system of an odd number of particles, all moving rightward at different constant speeds along the same line.
+One example concerns a system of an odd number of particles, all moving rightward at different constant speeds along the same line.
 The median of the particles, also, will have a rightward motion, but one that is piecewise linear rather than having constant speed, because different particles will be the median at different times.
 Initially the particles, and their median, are to the left of the origin of the line, and eventually they and their median will all be to the right of the origin.
 The problem is to compute the time $t_0$ at which the median lies exactly on the origin.